Follow Dr. Whitney’s Wood to Feed program on facebook: www.facebook.com/woodtofeed

 Is removing and processing trees economically feasible and sustainable?

-Commercial brush harvesters are predicting that they can profitably sell a hammermilled woody product for under $120/dry ton.
-Some scenarios where a commercial operator blows chips directly into a rancher’s trailer, predict that a final hammermilled product will cost less than $30/dry ton.
+Commercial brush harvesters are predicting that they can profitably sell a hammermilled woody product for under $100/dry ton.
+Some scenarios where a commercial operator blows chips directly into a rancher’s trailer, predict that a final hammermilled product will cost less than $50/dry ton.
 Thus, a solid foundation has been created to safely, effectively, and profitably use ground woody material as a roughage ingredient on a commercial scale.
-I developed a proposal (pdf) that is currently under review by the Association of American Feed Control Officials (AAFCO) to get ground juniper approved as feed ingredients.
 Commercial tree harvesting and processing industries already exist.
-Thus, after approval, I predict that a commercialized industry will be developed and that woody feed ingredients will become available; if so, potential impacts are enormous.
+Thus, after ground juniper gets approved by FDA as a commercial feed ingredient, I predict that a commercialized industry will be developed and that woody feed ingredients will become available; if so, potential impacts are enormous.

 To supply this 60,000-head feedlot with 17,520 tons (DM basis) of ground juniper/year, 140,000 trees would need to be harvested from approximately 2,333 acres each year (assume 250 lbs. of DM/tree and 60 trees/acre).
 The previously mentioned $10 net profit/ton of woody product sold does not include charging for brush removal; thus, 2,333 acres would be harvested at no cost to the landowner.

-There are currently (5-20-2014) 2.43 million head of cattle on feed in Texas, alone.
+There are approximately 2.4 million head of cattle on feed in Texas.
 If ground woody products begin to be utilized like other traditional roughages, and if all of these cattle were fed diets with only 10% ground wood, then 730,000 tons of ground wood would be needed/year, resulting in 5.84 million trees harvested/yr, resulting in the free removal of brush from 100,000 acres of rangelands each year.
 Reducing woody brush cover has been shown to increase forage production, which would further reduce livestock production costs.